SusCom-Lab/AIMeter/README.md

 - Optimized MySQL batch writing (transaction commit frequency adjustable, with a daily average record processing capacity of tens of millions per table)
 - Generates interactive HTML visualization reports (based on Plotly dynamic charts, supporting multi-dimensional data comparison)

+**Operations**: The user can submit tasks and monitor CPU and GPU data in real time by running the script, and the data will be saved.
+The user can also utilize the saved data to generate charts for visualization and analysis.

 ## Overall Implementation

 ### Flowchart